Only fools depend on educational content to grow their audience.

 For now though, let me pose another question:

-If you’re a beginner, and you’re starting from scratch, what’s the best way to build an audience in 2014?
+If you’re a beginner, and you’re starting a blog from scratch, what’s the best way to build an audience in 2019?

 Ask a dozen popular bloggers that question, and at least half of them will tell you to publish great content.
 I would be one of them.